dfoxg/kratos-admin-ui/README.md

   kratos-sqlite:
 ```

+### Optional Environment Variables
+- `NAMESERVER`: the nameserver to use for dns resolution for kratos urls.
+By default, it reads values from /etc/resolv.conf, so it works well without setting this value in many runtimes.
+If there is no /etc/resolv.conf, it will be set to `127.0.0.11` (Docker dns).

 ## Start local

 It is required, that a local instance of ory kratos is running. the latest tested version is `v1.0.0`.